t00msday/StocksExample/Readme.md

 # StocksExample

-Retrieving selected stock prices via nest.js backend and displaying in angular frontend Data is taken via REST from Finnhub
+Retrieving selected stock prices via nest.js backend and displaying in angular frontend Data is taken via REST from Finnhub.
+Data is retrieved from us stocks, so live data will only be available during us markets buisness hours.

 # Setup & Run
 replace `FINNHUB_API_KEY: "YOURKEYHERE"` in docker-compose.yml with proper API-Key